Columbine High School massacre: 12:08 pm: Suicides

 After leaving the library, Harris and Klebold entered the science area, where they caused a fire in an empty storage closet.
 It was extinguished by a teacher who had hidden in an adjacent room.
 The gunmen then proceeded toward the south hallway, where they shot into an empty science room.
-At 11:44 a.m., they were captured on the school security cameras as they re-entered the cafeteria.
+At 11:44 am, they were captured on the school security cameras as they re-entered the cafeteria.
 The recording shows Harris crouching against the rail on the staircase and firing toward the propane bombs left in the cafeteria, in an unsuccessful attempt to detonate them.
 As Klebold approached the propane bomb and examined it, Harris took a drink from one of the cups left behind.
 Klebold lit a Molotov cocktail and threw it at the propane bomb.
 About a minute later, the gallon of fuel attached to the bomb ignited, causing a fire that was extinguished by the fire sprinklers a few minutes later.
 They left the cafeteria at 11:46.

 After leaving the cafeteria, they returned to the main north and south hallways of the school and fired several shots into walls and ceilings as students and teachers hid in rooms.
 They walked through the south hallway into the main office before returning to the north hallway.
 At 11:56, they returned to the cafeteria, and briefly entered the school kitchen.
-They returned up the staircase and into the south hallway at 12:00 p.m.
+They returned up the staircase and into the south hallway at 12:00 pm.

 They re-entered the library, which was empty of survivors except for the unconscious Ireland and the injured Kreutz.
-Once inside, at 12:02 p.m., police were shot at again through the library windows and returned fire.
+Once inside, at 12:02 pm, police were shot at again through the library windows and returned fire.
 Nobody was injured in the exchange.
 By 12:05, all gunfire from the school had ceased.
-By 12:08 p.m., both gunmen had killed themselves.
+By 12:08 pm, both gunmen had killed themselves.
 Harris sat down with his back to a bookshelf and fired his shotgun through the roof of his mouth; Klebold went down on his knees and shot himself in the left temple with his TEC-9.
 An article by The Rocky Mountain News stated that Patti Nielson overheard them shout "One!
 Two!
 Three!" in unison, just before a loud boom.
 Nielson later said that she had never spoken with either of the writers of the article.

 In 2002, the National Enquirer published two post-mortem photos of Harris and Klebold in the library.
 Klebold's gun was underneath his body and so unseen in the photo, leading to speculation that Harris shot Klebold before killing himself.
 However, some of Klebold's blood was on Harris's legs, suggesting that he had fallen onto Harris after Harris had already killed himself.
 Also, just before shooting himself, Klebold lit a Molotov cocktail on a nearby table, underneath which Patrick Ireland was lying, which caused the tabletop to momentarily catch fire.
 Underneath the scorched film of material was a piece of Harris's brain matter, suggesting Harris had shot himself by this point.